abskmj/notes/content/posts/projects/npm/abskmj-query.md

 ---

 # [@abskmj/query](https://www.npmjs.com/package/@abskmj/query)
-It is a npm module that converts complex json with arrays and nested objects into url parameters or query string.
-It can also parse such query string back to json.
+It is an NPM module that converts complex JSON with arrays and nested objects into URL parameters or query string.
+It can also parse such query string back to JSON.

 ## Example
 ```javascript